afl5c/read_line/README.md

 so I don't have to set MAX_LINE/MAX_HISTORY constants.
 I store the history as a static variable, so I don't need a global history variable either.

-Linenoise supports other stuff like multiline inputs, completions, and suggestions.
+Linenoise supports other stuff like completions and suggestions.
 I do not.

 ### Navigation Support